 \section{Statement of Main Theorems and Heuristics of Proofs}

 In this section we give a precise statement of the main results of the paper, Theorem \ref{thm:weak conv of Skn} and Theorem \ref{thm:mainthm1} below, and outline the heuristic arguments which are at the basis of the proof of such results.
-The rigorous proof of Theorem \ref{thm:weak conv of Skn} and Theorem \ref{thm:mainthm1} is detailed in Section \ref{sec:proof of wekconvof Skn} and Section \ref{sec:proofofmainthm}, respectively, and it consists in quantifying the formal approximations presented in this section.
+The rigorous proofs of Theorem \ref{thm:weak conv of Skn} and Theorem \ref{thm:mainthm1} are detailed in Section \ref{sec:proof of wekconvof Skn} and Section \ref{sec:proofofmainthm}, respectively, and they consist in quantifying the formal approximations presented in this section.
 The structure of such proofs relies on the continuous mapping argument which is presented in Section \ref{sec:contmapping}.

 While describing the main intuitive ideas of the proof, we will also try and emphasize the differences with the analysis presented in \cite{Matt:Pill:Stu:11} in the stationary case.
 Here and throughout the paper we will use a notation analogous to the one used in \cite{Matt:Pill:Stu:11}.